runzhigege/vertx-zero/README.md

 * `io.vertx.up.func.ZeroSupplier<T>`：`T get() throws ZeroException`；
 * `io.vertx.up.func.ZeroBiConsumer<T,R>`: `void accept(T input, R second) throws ZeroException`

-## 7. Logging in Zero

-In Zero system, there defined a supper static class for function abstract to simply the coding, this class is `io.vertx.up.func.Fn`, You also could use following function in your coding.
+In Zero system, there defined a supper static class for function abstract to simply the coding, this class is `io.vertx.up.func.Fn`.

+## 6. Logging in Zero

+You also could use following function in your coding to get Logger component.

 ```java
 // Zero Logger initialized, connect to vert.x logging system directly but uniform managed by zero.